jamcowl/PythonTutorial/README.md

 ```

 Hint: look at [these examples](https://www.w3schools.com/python/python_functions.asp) for how to define a function with 1 or more input arguments in Python.

+Note: it is a common tendency to make functions that `return` a value of `-1` if they encounter an error, rather than not returning a value at all, or quitting the program entirely.
+This enables other parts of a program that use a function to have contingencies built in for when something strange happens.